Car insurance terms – a glossary

 Fronting

-Car insurance fronting is a type of fraud and is illegal.
+Car insurance fronting is a type of insurance fraud and is illegal.
 It usually happens when a younger driver names an older, more experienced, person as the main driver on their insurance policy to keep the premium down, even though it’s the younger driver who drives the car the most.

 Immobiliser